-16.1 Installation of the system must be carried out in accordance with the Certificate holder's current installation instructions.

-16.2 Weather conditions should be monitored to ensure correct application and curing conditions.
-Application of coating materials must not be carried out at temperatures below 5°C or above 30°C, nor if exposure to frost is likely, and the coating must be protected from rapid drying.
+- 16.1 Installation of the system must be carried out in accordance with the Certificate holder's current installation instructions and this Certificate. - 16.2 Weather conditions should be monitored to ensure correct application and curing conditions.
+Application of coating materials must not be carried out at temperatures below 5°C or above 30°C, or if exposure to frost is likely, and the coating must be protected from rapid drying.
 Installation should not take place during rainfall or if rain is anticipated.
-In addition, cementitious-based renders must not be applied if the temperature will fall below 0°C within 72 hours of completion.

-- 16.3 The planarity of the substrate must be checked, and any protrusions exceeding 10 mm removed. - 16.4 The primers should always be used, and diluted as necessary (see section 1). - 16.5 All rendering should be in accordance with the relevant recommendations of BS EN 13914-1 : 2005.
+In addition, cementitious-based renders must not be applied if the temperature will fall below 0°C within 72 hours of completion. - 16.3 The planarity of the substrate must be checked, and any protrusions exceeding 10 mm removed. - 16.4 The primer should be used as required and appropriately selected for the type of finish coat used (see section 1.3) - 16.5 All rendering should be in accordance with the relevant recommendations of BS EN 13914-1: 2016. - 16.6 Where required, a fungicidal wash is applied to the entire surface of the external wall by brush, roller or spray.